abobakryousre/online-cafe/README.md

 ---
 ## Overview

-Simple Web Application that allows ITI students and staff to order snacks and drinks online without going to cafeteria ,and also organize order delivery to rooms.
+- Simple Web Application that allows ITI students and staff to order snacks and drinks online without going to cafeteria ,and also organize order delivery to rooms.
-Also Application provides almost all details you want about menus and services that support ease of usage.
+- Also Application provides almost all details you want about menus and services that support ease of usage.

 ---

-## 💻 How To Use
+## 💻 Before Running Application

-ADD these to your .env file before running project.
+ADD these to your .env file ...

 MAIL_MAILER=smtp
 MAIL_HOST=smtp.googlemail.com